hallstrom91/fwk23s-grupp2-auktion-project/README.md

 - Displays detailed information about a single auction, including description, seller, etc.
 - Allows users to place bids
-- Allows users to delete auctions if no bids are present
+- Allows users to delete auctions (if no bids are present)
+- Allows user to change auction information (if active)
-- If auction is closed, removes all bids except the highest/winning bid, - and hides buttons for placing bids/deleting auction
+- If auction is closed, removes all bids except the highest/winning bid, - and hides buttons for placing bids/deleting auction/changing auction

 ### Create.jsx